-Now regarded as one of the leading independent publishers in the UK with a fine list of over 200 international authors including Germaine Greer, Benjamin Zephaniah, Meera Syal, Sarah Waters, Kit de Waal, Philippa Gregory, AS Byatt, Claire Tomalin, Suchen Christine Lim, Jean-Claude Carriere, Nawal el Saadawi and Mihail Sebastian, we bring you an inspiring range of writers from around 30 different countries.
+Now regarded as one of the leading independent publishers in the UK with a fine list of over 300 international authors including Germaine Greer, Benjamin Zephaniah, Meera Syal, Sarah Waters, Kit de Waal, Philippa Gregory, AS Byatt, Claire Tomalin, Suchen Christine Lim, Jean-Claude Carriere, Nawal el Saadawi and Mihail Sebastian, we bring you an inspiring range of writers from around 30 different countries.

 We also develop and publish new authors and welcome submissions from unpublished authors as well as from agents and literary consultancies.
 Send to firstname.lastname@example.org

 Aurora Metro Books

 Translation is one of our passions and we believe in bringing the best foreign authors to an English readership in good, accessible translation.
 Winning 2 PEN awards and being shortlisted 5 times for the Marsh Award for Children’s Literature in Translation award shows that we really do care about language and how it communicates a story.

-We have authors from over 20 countries represented on our list, mostly translated into English for the first time.
+We have authors from over 30 countries represented on our list, mostly translated into English for the first time.

 Writer, journalist and translator Fiona Rintoul won the 2013 Virginia Prize with her first novel, The Leipzig Affair: also short-listed for the 2015 Saltire first book of the year award, the novel was serialised on BBC Radio 4’s Book at Bedtime.

 Read a free extract from Fiona’s critically acclaimed, “gripping, complex debut” (2013), on Fiona’s own website here.

 You can also listen to The Leipzig Affair adapted for broadcast as the Radio 4 Book at Bedtime.

 Our fiction has won or been nominated for numerous prizes including Kirkus Blue Stars and Best Indie